 National Resource Center on Domestic Violence

-Offers a printable list or an online search of videos designed to assist advocates and others working to end domestic violence in selecting videos to use in educational programming and service provision.
+Offers an online search of videos designed to assist advocates and others working to end domestic violence in selecting videos to use in educational programming and service provision.

 Domestic Violence Issues: An Introduction for Child Welfare Professionals